We Visited Historic Tent City!

 Todd Stands created this cool bit of public art composed of 500 photos arranged like a mosaic, embedded in ceramic tiles in 2005.
 4 murals depict the historic Tent City, which was a popular tourist destination from 1900 – 1938 just south of the Hotel Del Coronado.

-Coronado’s Tent City beach tents could only be reached by train because there was no bridge then.
+Coronado’s Tent City beach tents could only be reached by train or barge because there was no bridge then.
 The tents were right on the ocean’s edge and provided a lower-priced option to the Hotel del.
 The train started in San Diego going around the bay and up the narrow Silver Strand.
 The tracks have since been replaced by a very popular bike path that we visit on our Coronado Bike Tour.

 Among the photos are the original boathouse and baths of Hotel del Coronado from 1888 – 1891; ferryboats from the late 1800s; golf in 1918; the Coronado High School football team from 1923; as well as an amphibious plane and the first hydroplane flown by Glenn Curtiss in 1911.